TelegramBots/book/src/FAQ.md

 ### _11. How to detect if a user blocked my bot?_
 You would have received an `update.MyChatMember` with `NewChatMember.Status == ChatMemberStatus.Kicked`
-If you didn't record that info, you can try to `SendChatActionAsync` and see if it raises an exception.
+If you didn't record that info, you can try to `SendChatAction` and see if it raises an exception.

 ### _12. How to set a caption to a media group (album)?_
 Set the `media.Caption` (and `media.ParseMode`) on the first media